catalina-delgado/NeuroStage/README.md

-# DeepTrain
+# NeuroState
-"DeepTrain is a framework that allows users to create and manage deep learning projects in a structured and modular way, adapted for TensorFlow.
+"NeuroState is a framework that allows users to create and manage deep learning projects in a structured and modular way, adapted for TensorFlow.
 It includes integration with tools like Tensorboard, enabling users to efficiently track and improve their models."

 # Purpose
-DeepTrain was born from the idea of automatically generating projects, with a specific focus on building deep learning models using TensorFlow.
+NeuroState was born from the idea of automatically generating projects, with a specific focus on building deep learning models using TensorFlow.
 It is a tool designed for new users who need a standard structure without having to worry about organizing the project from scratch.

 # Índice